Cold War-2018

 I would love to see schools feature Au Revoir Les Enfantes to their students as a lesson in bravery.

-Any viewer who has visited France will assimilate nicely with the good culture and sophistication of the country envelopes.
-Most scenes occur at the boarding school with lessons being learned and the growth of many of the students, but a favorite scene takes place at a gourmet restaurant.
+Any viewer who has visited France will readily assimilate into the country’s good culture and sophistication.
+Most scenes occur at the boarding school, where lessons are learned, and many students grow, but a favorite scene takes place at a gourmet restaurant.

-Their fates are undoubtedly sealed by the Nazis the hows and the whys are left ambiguous eliciting powerful emotions.
+The Nazis undoubtedly sealed their fates; the hows and the whys are left ambiguous, eliciting powerful emotions.

-The film was nominated for the Best Foreign Language Film Oscar but was defeated by Babette’s Feast.
+The film was nominated for the Best Foreign Language Film Oscar but lost to Babette’s Feast (1987).

 Oscar Nominations: Best Screenplay Written Directly for the Screen, Best Foreign Language Film